 Carbs consist of long chains of glucose molecules; some are digested rapidly in our very lengthy small intestines compared to most primates.
 Others, especially the "the resistant starches" pass right through to the colon where they are slowly fermented to form important short-chain fatty acids rather than sugars.

-And of course chocolate cake is tops; sugar and cake flour make for a disaster.
+And of course chocolate cake is tops; sugar and white flour make for a disaster.
+Together they invoke the ten year diabetes law.
 Just one slice has 32g of starch and almost no fibre; net carbs are very high.
-That's more than an insulin-resistant person should have in a whole day; and how many of us can refuse a second?
+That's more than an insulin-resistant person should have in a whole day; and how many of us can refuse a second helping?

 High serum-glucose is very dangerous for the arterial lining; allowed to continue it causes inflammatory changes.
 That leads to blindness and loss of limbs as the blood doesn't get through to the organs.
 So the body tries to store it as adipose.